daniel3735928559/wip-ulam/README.md

 obvious what the quantitative relationship is (particularly with this small dataset).

-A closelyrelated but perhaps more natural quantity that is similarly correlated is simply the distance between alpha*a_n and the middle of the interval [0,2pi], i.e.: `|(alpha*a_n mod 2pi) - pi|`:
+A closely related but perhaps more natural quantity that is similarly correlated is simply the distance between alpha*a_n and the middle of the interval [0,2pi], i.e.: `|(alpha*a_n mod 2pi) - pi|`: